varamsky/doctor-appointment/book-an-appointment.md

     - Select a doctor from a list of all the doctors
     - Shows available time-slots for selected doctor
     - Patient to select time-slot (see entity / attribute section), enter name, email, phone
-    - Submit to book appintment.
+    - Submit to book appointment.
     - After submission the appointment status will be 'Open'

 > You are welcome to choose to use any free HTML/CSS template.